 Accurate Product Listings

 REI is one of the leading proponents of the EN13537 temperature rating standard in the states, and their sleeping bag product descriptions demonstrate their commitment to clearly articulating the recommended temperatures for women and men.
-For example, if you check out the Specs tab of the REI Halo +25 down sleeping bag, you’ll see the following lines listed.
+For example, if you check out the Specs tab of any sleeping bag sold at REI, you’ll see the following lines listed.